-Before you hop on the plane, there are, of course, a few boring things to sort out.
+Before you hop on a plane to New Zealand, there are a few boring things to sort out.
 Find out what regions are likely to have less phone coverage, how to drive on the roads, and critical vaccines for your trip.

-New Zealand is place of delicate ecosystems.
-Offenders will be handed a stiff fine, and anyone who fails to declare fresh produce, seeds or pets upon arrival will be handed prison time.
+New Zealand is place of delicate ecosystems, and the Government do their best to keep it that way.
+Anyone who fails to declare fresh produce, seeds or pets upon arrival may be handed prison time.
 Items can, and often are, seized.
+There are strict import and export regulations, and offenders will be handed a stiff fine.

 It's best to check in with the Biosecurity New Zealand website.

-If you're bringing worn-in hiking boots, keep them at the top of your bag and take them out to be inspected.
-The environment here thrives because of their strict rules, don't be 'that guy'.
+If you're bringing worn-in hiking boots that might be dirty, keep them at the top of your bag and take them out to be inspected.
+The environment here is pristine because of their strict rules, so don't disobey them.
+It's much easier to delcare anything you think might get you in trouble than have to explain yourself later.

 For US citizens, your first three months in New Zealand will not require a visa.
 You can apply for more time at the border, but no more than six months for any 12-month period.
 You will need a valid passport.